 Retirees in Mexico who are 60 or older and have a resident visa can also take advantage of Mexico’s retirement benefits program, Personas Adultas Mayores.
 This offers savings for healthcare, transportation, hotels and even museums.
 Don’t forget that you can also save easily by shopping at local markets and buying fresh.

-It will also help to be aware of the costs of international money transfers and currency exchange.
+It is also helpful to be aware of the costs of international money transfers and currency exchange.
 If you find yourself constantly transferring money to and from the U.S. and exchanging USD to pesos (or vice versa), that can take a dent out of your precious retirement savings.
 In these cases, you’ll want to open a Mexican bank account and find ways to transfer money internationally for free.

 Bottom Line